Ali Senejani, Ph.D.

-- Lokanga R., Senejani A.G., Sweasy J.B., Usdin K. "Heterozygosity for a hypomorphic Polβ mutation reduces the expansion frequency in a mouse model of the repeat expansion disease Fragile X syndrome" 2015 PLoS Genetics.
-2015 Apr 17;11(4)
+- Lokanga R., Senejani A.G., Sweasy J.B., Usdin K. “Heterozygosity for a hypomorphic Pol β mutation reduces the expansion frequency in a mouse model of the repeat expansion disease Fragile X syndrome” PLOS Genetics 2015; 17;11(4) :e1005181)

-- Senejani, A.G. and Sweasy, J.B.
-"Eukaryotic gene invasion by a bacterial mobile Insertion sequence element IS2 during cloning into a plasmid vector" Genome Integrity 2010 May 26; 1(1):2.
+- A.G. and Sweasy J.B.
+“Eukaryotic gene invasion by a bacterial mobile Insertion sequence element IS2 during cloning into a plasmid vector” Genome Integrity 2010; 1(1):2.

 - Swithers K.S., Senejani A.G, Fournier G.P., Gogarten J.P.
 “Conservation of intron and intein insertion sites: implications for life histories of parasitic genetic elements” BMC Evol Biol 2009; 9:303 “BMC Highly accessed article”